No state better represents the bankruptcy of left-wing energy policy than California.

 In prioritizing environmental concerns over energy costs and security, it has had made itself woefully unattractive to businesses.
 Californian taxpayers are left to pick up the tab.
 The once Golden State stands as a sad example of how not to do energy policy.

 A solidly Democratic state, President Barack Obama’s party has had almost free rein in California for more than a decade.

 Motorists are paying the price for their failed policies.
 California currently boasts the highest gasoline prices in the United States.

 While California’s population and gasoline consumption have increased nearly 50 percent since the mid 1980s, the number of refineries producing gasoline in the state has since dropped from 32 to fourteen.
 As a result, oil companies import an estimated 3.5 million gallons of gasolines every day to meet demand.

-The small number of refineries make California’s gasoline market extremely vulnerably to supply disruptions.
+The small number of refineries make California’s gasoline market vulnerable to supply disruptions.

-For a state of nearly forty million people who each consume a gallon of gasoline per day on average, it should be the greatest possible embarrassment to the government that a mere couple of disruptions in energy supply should cause prices to spike so dramatically.
+For a state of nearly forty million people, who each consume a gallon of gasoline per day on average, it should be a political embarrassment that a mere couple of disruptions in energy supply could cause prices to spike so dramatically.

-Meanwhile, the state is pouring billions into unprofitable clean energy projects.
-Before the end of the decade, a third of California’s energy needs should be met by renewable production — a goal that looks impossible to achieve if the state is to simultaneously mend its $16 billion deficit this year.
+Meanwhile, the state is pouring billions of dollars into unprofitable clean energy projects.
+Before the end of the decade, a third of California’s energy needs should be met by renewable production — a goal that looks impossible if the state is to simultaneously mend a $16 billion deficit this year.